 If team sports aren’t your thing, try going to the gym for an hour a day or taking a long walk after classes are done.

 5. Avoid energy drinks.

-Energy drinks are a growing problem for college students who often use them unnecessarily.
+Energy drinks are a growing problem for college students who often abuse them.
 The occasional energy drink when you’re cramming for exams is okay, but you shouldn’t make a habit of using energy drinks regularly.

 If you’re looking for ways to stay more alert in class and during study sessions, there are plenty of natural alternatives that don’t include caffeine.